What Makes Some Narcissists Mean, Competitive, and Jealous

 Severe narcissism is one of the most complex and confusing psychological phenomena, and its complexity explains why so much is written about it, and why there remains a need to continue educating the public about it.
-The focus of this article will be to address one facet of the disorder that remains so mysterious.
-Specifically, people who are in close proximity to severe narcissists often can't understand why the narcissist in their life can: be so mean; get so jealous of their success or happiness; and be so competitive with them, even when we're talking about two romantic partners.
+The focus of this post will be to address one facet of the disorder that remains so mysterious.
+Specifically, people who are in close proximity to severe narcissists often can't understand why the narcissist in their life can be so mean, get so jealous of their success or happiness, and be so competitive with them, even when we're talking about two romantic partners.

 One word that will help you understand the narcissist

 To begin, the most helpful word in framing an understanding of the narcissist is "counterintuitive."
 The most crucial point is that how the narcissist presents on the surface is entirely different from how the narcissist feels underneath.
 There are two "selfs" at work in the mind of the narcissist: their real self, and the fraudulent, fantasy self they try to sell to the public.